truenas/documentation/content/TruenasApps/StableApps/_index.md

 For information on adding to or changing the train for the apps catalog, see [Managing App Trains]({{< relref "UsingTrains.md" >}}).

-## Understanding App Intall Wizard Settings
+## Understanding App Install Wizard Settings

 {{< include file="/static/includesapps/AppsInstallWizardSettings.md" >}}